Trevor Bauer: Assault allegations

-Bauer was awarded just over $300,000 from Hill in a default judgement.
+Bauer was awarded just over $300,000 from his accuser in a default judgement.
+Bauer has never been charged with a crime and has never paid anyone in settlement as of 2026.

-While Bauer was under investigation in 2021, The Washington Post uncovered court records showing that a separate woman from Ohio had sought a temporary order of protection in June 2020.
-A third woman also accused Bauer of sexual assault in 2022 and 2023.
+While Bauer was under investigation in 2021, The Washington Post uncovered court records showing that a woman from Ohio had sought a temporary order of protection against Bauer in June 2020.
+This woman alleged that Bauer had physically abused her and had made threats against her.
+A third woman accused Bauer of sexual assault in 2022 and 2023.
 Bauer denied all of these allegations.
 In March 2022, Bauer filed defamation lawsuits against Deadspin, The Athletic, Deadspin editor Chris Baud, and former Athletic reporter Molly Knight.
-A federal judge in New York dismissed the suits against Deadspin and Baud in March 2023, and Bauer dropped his case against The Athletic three months later.
+A federal judge in New York dismissed the suits against Deadspin and Baud in March 2023, and Bauer dropped his case against The Athletic three months later after the outlet agreed to post a clarification story.

-In March 2024, a fourth woman, who had claimed Bauer sexually assaulted and impregnated her, was charged with defrauding him.
-Bauer had paid her $10,000 for "medical expenses, prenatal vitamins, and car services" related to a pregnancy which Bauer alleged had never occurred.
+A fourth woman claimed Bauer had sexually assaulted and impregnated her.
+In March 2024, that woman was criminally charged with defrauding Bauer.
+Bauer reportedly paid her $10,000 for "medical expenses, prenatal vitamins, and car services" related to a pregnancy; he has alleged that the pregnancy never occurred.
+Prior to March 2024, the woman and Bauer had sued one another in civil court.